Kannan171/tp/docs/UserGuide.md

 ### Exporting a teammate: `person export`

-Exports a teammate as text.
+Exports a teammate in TeamSync as text.

 **Format**: `person export INDEX`